dataswift/HAT2.0/README.md

 *WARNING*: the tests completely clean the contents of the database you are connected to, multiple times. *DO NOT RUN on production database.*

+### Remote HAT Testing

+For various purposes from performance testing to stress testing, to deployed HAT Api verification we have also included a testsuite for testing remote HATs using normal HTTP calls.

+To run it, use

+  sbt "testOnly hatdex.hat.api.external.RemoteApiSpec" -Dhost="HOST" -Dusername="USERNAME" -Dpassword="PASSWORD"

+with the appropriate parameters

 ### API

 API documentation can be found at [http://hub-of-all-things.github.io/doc/](http://hub-of-all-things.github.io/doc/)